ricdeorellana/WebApp/README.txt

 	- I have added our thymeleaf form for now
 	- It stores our data, although restarting the program seems to not be storing it!

+VI - THANKS PAGE
+	The following is an additional step to the program that I have created in order to ensure that it feels responsive.

+	1. Thanks Page
+	- This page displays the first name of the user and also says thank you!
+	- It is very simple.
+We define our objects into our controller and then save them in the POST.

+	2. What about restrictions to emails/phones?
+	- We need to ensure that the user inputs valid information.
+We don't need last name, but we do need fist name and one way to contact.